 List of Contributors

-Chapter 1: Learning-oriented Assessment: Outstanding issues and an Overview
+Chapter 1: Learning-oriented Assessment: Main Issues and an Overview

 Chapter 2: Learning-Oriented Assessment: Basic Concepts and Frameworks in Using Assessment to Support Language Learning